A SERIES OF SPORTING AND CULTURAL EVENTS CREATED FOR THOSE THAT WISH TO DISCOVER AND LEARN MORE ABOUT ST. IGNATIUS OF LOYOLA.

 The city of BARCELONA and its surroundings offers a variety of quality sporting facilities for various disciplines.
 The weather in the region of Catalonia allows us to organize sporting events year round.
 The streets of the Gothic Quarter in Barcelona gives us the opportunity to follow the steps of St Ignatius and learn more about the time he spent in the city in 1523 before embarking for Italy and the Holy Land.

 THE SPORTING EVENT

-THE MANRESA CUP is a multidisciplinary and cultural event aimed at bringing together student athletes from educational institutions from all over the world to experience an unforgettable experience.
+THE MANRESA CUP is a series of sport tournaments and art performing events aimed at bringing together age-grade students and ignatian followers from all over the world to experience an unforgettable experience.

-The Cup offers diverse competitions, including sports such as rugby, soccer, basketball, baseball, softball, wrestling, tennis, among others, as well as cultural excursions, religious discoveries, and social responsibility activities.
+The events offer diverse competitions, including sports such as rugby, soccer, basketball, baseball, softball, wrestling, tennis, among others, as well as cultural excursions, religious discoveries, and social responsibility activities.

 SOME OTHER PLACES YOU WILL SEE

 The famous Sanctuary of the Virgin of Montserrat is the place St. Ignatius of Loyola visited first when he passed through Catalonia on his way to Holy Land.
 This is where he exchanged his luxurious military uniform with a beggar for more humble clothes, consecrated himself to the Holy Virgin, and made a general confession of his whole life.
 He had neglected his appearance to such a point that he was popularly known as the man in the sackcloth because he only wore a simple tunic.

 Verdú is part of the Ignatian way.
 Considered one of the oldest towns in Catalonia, it is the birthplace of the Jesuit Pere Claver, the missionary who carried out a vast evangelizing work in the Colombian city of Cartagena de Indias, helping, baptizing and indoctrinating slaves arriving from Africa.
 The town still hosts Claver’s antic house for tours and visits.